Nelson, New Zealand: Rail transport

-The only sign of rail activity in Nelson today is a short heritage operation run by the Nelson Railway Society from Founders Heritage Park using their own line between Wakefield Grove and Grove.
+The only rail activity today is a short heritage operation run by the Nelson Railway Society from Founders Heritage Park using their own line between Wakefield Grove and Grove.
 The society has proposed future extensions of their line, possibly into or near the city centre.
+Nelson is one of only five major urban areas in New Zealand without a rail connection – the others being Taupō, Rotorua, Gisborne and Queenstown.
 There have been several proposals to connect Nelson to the South Island rail network, but none have come to fruition.

-Horse tramway

-The Dun Mountain Railway was a horse drawn tramway serving a mine.